Residential tariffs

 Skip to descriptionIn the past, most customers have been billed for electricity on a flat rate tariff, where they are charged the same rate for electricity consumption throughout the day.

-If you have a new smart meter in your switchboard that has a communication antennae, you can switch to a demand tariff, if your electricity retailer offers these types of tariffs.
+If you have a new smart meter in your switchboard that has a communication antennae, you can switch to a time of use demand tariff, if your electricity retailer offers these types of tariffs.

 Some households may be better off on a demand tariff without doing anything, while other households may be able to make a few changes to how they use appliances to reduce their electricity costs.